CIBC-Internal/python/Doc/library/multiprocessing.rst

       readable.

       .. versionchanged:: 3.3
-         This function used to raise a :exc:`IOError`, which is now an alias of :exc:`OSError`.
+         This function used to raise :exc:`IOError`, which is now an alias of :exc:`OSError`.